-OGS Ash Pond - Out of Water Area

-o Of the approximately 39 acres that makes up the surface area of the OGS Ash Pond, approximately 22 acres consists of CCR/sediment and does not normally consist of impounded water.
+- OGS Ash Pond Out of Water Area - Of the approximately 39 acres that makes up the surface area of the OGS Ash Pond, approximately 27.3 acres consists of CCR/sediment above the normal impounded water elevation.
 The out of water area is generally located in the southwestern, western, and northwestern portions of the CCR surface impoundment.
-At the time of the 2017 annual inspection an additional 5.3 acres of CCR/sediment was located outside the normal footprint of impounded water due to the lower water elevation, which increased the out of water area to approximately 27.3 acres.
-From the 1976 drawing of the original site grading plan contours, the average bottom contour

-- elevation within the western portion of the CCR surface impoundment was approximately 675 feet. - o From both the 2016 topographic/bathymetric survey of the OGS Ash Pond and the 2017 survey of the water surface elevation at the time of the annual inspection, the elevation of the top of CCR/sediment varied between 677 feet near the large open area of impounded water and 705 feet in the northwest portion of the OGS Ash Pond in the CCR operational area.
-Comparing the 2016 topographic/bathymetric survey top of CCR/sediment elevations, as well as the 2017 survey of the water surface elevation at the time of the annual inspection, to the 1976 drawing of the original site grading plan contour elevations, the deposition thickness of the OGS Ash Pond in the areas that did not consist of impounded water at the time of the 2017 annual inspection varied between 2 feet and 30 feet.
+At the time of the annual inspection an additional 2.85 acres of CCR/sediment was located outside the normal footprint of impounded water due to the lower water elevation, which increased the out of water area to approximately 30.15 acres.
+From the 1976 drawing of the original site grading plan contours, the average bottom contour elevation within the western portion of the CCR surface impoundment was approximately 675 feet. - From both the 2016 topographic/bathymetric survey of the OGS Ash Pond and the survey of the water surface elevation at the time of the annual inspection, the elevation of the top of CCR/sediment varied between 677 feet near the large open area of impounded water and 705 feet in the northwest portion of the OGS Ash Pond in the CCR operational area.
+Comparing the 2016 topographic/bathymetric survey top of CCR/sediment elevations, as well as the survey of the water surface elevation at the time of the annual inspection, to the 1976 drawing of the original site grading plan contour elevations, the deposition thickness of the OGS Ash Pond in the time of the annual inspection at the time of the annual inspection at the time of the original site grading plan contour elevations, the deposition thickness of the OGS Ash Pond in the areas that did not consist of impounded water at the time of the annual inspection varied between 2 feet and 30 feet.